 4) Pay Out Some Year-End Bonuses

-Many companies do NOT do this, but this is a quick way that you can reduce your taxable income for 2021 in your Daytona Beach business.
+Many companies do NOT do this, but this is a quick way that you can reduce your taxable income for 2021 in your Central Florida business.
 Obviously, you’ll need to move rather fast on this and do it through your payroll system.

 I know there aren’t many hours left to make these year end tax strategies, but if you can squeeze out just a little time for them, you’ll see the good they’ll bear on this year’s taxes.
 Let’s make the most of what’s left of 2021 and finish strong.